About Me

 Teaching

-I regularly teach Probability and Rational Choice (PHIL 258g), which is about living with uncertainty, making choices, and working together, using tools from philosophy, psychology, math, and economics.
+Probability and Rational Choice (PHIL 258g) is about living with uncertainty, making choices, and working together, using tools from philosophy, psychology, math, and economics.

-I also regularly teach The Limits of Logic (PHIL 450), which is about the limits of what can be said, proven, calculated, or counted.
+The Limits of Logic (PHIL 450) is about the limits of what can be said, proven, calculated, or counted.
 We study deep human discoveries about the infinite and the indescribable.
-If you’ve taken intro logic (or suitable courses in math, computer science, or linguistics) and you’re interested in taking 450, contact me.
-(The official prerequisite can be waived.)

 I’ve been working on a textbook for this class.
 Here’s a draft.